ppremru/xyz-app/README_Registry.md

 ## Step 1: Log in to the Registry

 Before you can push an image, you must log in to the registry from your terminal.
+(Yes, this is a pre-req, take a few minutes to steup quay.io.)

 ```bash
 podman login quay.io